 Support and early intervention for women experiencing distress or anxiety symptoms may help to prevent more serious mental health problems from developing.
 Depending on the severity of a woman’s symptoms, management of perinatal anxiety may involve a combination of psychosocial support, psychological therapy and pharmacological treatment.
 Appropriate responses to assessments and clinical judgement are fundamental to decision-making about management.

-Psychosocial interventions used as preventive approaches or as part of management of anxiety includes non-directive counselling, psychoeducation and peer support.
+Psychosocial interventions used as preventive approaches or as part of management of anxiety includes non-directive counselling, psychoeducation, such as our free e-guide Ready to COPE, and peer support.